The Secrets of Great Mystery and Suspense Fiction

 Overall, "The Secrets of Great Mystery and Suspense Fiction" serves as an excellent introduction to these popular genres, providing viewers with a deeper understanding of what makes them so compelling.
 Schmid's passion and expertise in the subject matter are evident throughout, making the show both engaging and informative for both established fans and newcomers alike.

-The Secrets of Great Mystery and Suspense Fiction is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on November 11, 2016.
+The Secrets of Great Mystery and Suspense Fiction is a series that ran for 1 seasons (36 episodes) between November 11, 2016 and on The Great Courses Signature Collection

 Filter by Source